ArchipelagoMW/Archipelago/worlds/jakanddaxter/docs/setup_en.md

 Input file iso_data/jak1/MUS/TWEAKVAL.MUS does not exist.
 ```

 If this happens, run the OpenGOAL Launcher.
+If you are using a PAL version of the game, you should skip these instructions and follow `Special PAL Instructions` below.

 - On the **vanilla** Jak and Daxter page, click `Advanced`, then click `Open Game Data Folder`.
 Copy the `iso_data` folder from this location.
 - Back in the OpenGOAL Launcher, click `Features`, then click `Mods`, then click `ArchipelaGOAL`, then click `Advanced`, then click `Open Game Data Folder` again.